mhomran/Switch_Interfaces/README.md

-# Switch_Interfaces
+# About
-Switch interfaces patterns commonly used in embedded systems projects.
+Switch interfaces patterns that are commonly used in embedded systems projects.

 # Acknowledgment
-Theses patterns is taken from the book <b>Patterns for Time-Triggered Embedded Systems</b> <i>by Michael J. Pont</i>
+Theses patterns are taken from the book <b>Patterns for Time-Triggered Embedded Systems</b> <i>by Michael J. Pont</i>

 # Patterns
 ## Normal switch: